-Vietnam is a significant part of the global illegal wildlife trade threatening our Earth and human health.
+Vietnam plays a significant part in the global illegal wildlife trade threatening our Earth and human health.
 Demand for wildlife is high in Vietnam due to traditional medicine, consumption at restaurants, the status symbol of endangered species products, and the growing illegal pet trade.
 Large criminal networks take advantage of this demand by illegally supplying Vietnam with tons of wildlife and their products, while also using Vietnam as a transit country for wildlife smuggling routes.